dojo/docs/dijit/TitlePane.rst

 Introduction
 ============

 A TitlePane is a pane that can be opened or collapsed, with a title on top.
 The visibility of the pane's contents is toggled by activating an arrow "button" on the title bar via the mouse or keyboard.
-It extends `ContentPane <dijit/layout/ContentPane>`_ but since it isn't used inside other layout widgets it's not in the dijit.layout module.
+It extends :ref:`ContentPane <dijit/layout/ContentPane>` but since it isn't used inside other layout widgets it's not in the dijit.layout module.

 =====